Limpets & Such

 Diodora aspera

-If the shells are encrusted, which they tend to be, they blend in well with the background, making Diodora easy to overlook.
+If the shells are encrusted, as they tend to be, they blend in well with the background making Diodora easy to overlook.

 On the beach, drifted shells get tumbled and sand-scoured, which reveals their radiating dark purplish-brown stripes.
 The bigger shells are something of a beachcombing treasure.
 Crafty folks make them into Christmas tree ornaments but drifted Diodora shells are at their best on the beach, where they make their play with pebbles and patterns in the sand.